mijovicpetar/assignables/README.md

 # Assignables #
-## Helper package for Flask and Flask-API ##
+Helper package for Flask and Flask-API

 ## Third Party Library Requirements ##
 * inflection

 ## Introduction ##

 This package is helper package for assigning values to SqlAlchemy db model objects and to get their dict representation so they can be sent as response for Flask-API endpoints.
+This package can be used without using SqlAlchemy, Flask and Flask-API.

 ## Installation ##
     pip install assignables